ponvel-i2i/documentation/source/index.md

   }
 ]
 ```
+The privacy is a term is used to set the access control for the data.

 This endpoint is used to get the predefined privacy and weight.

+The list of Privacy levels available are:
+* None
+* View
+* Edit
+* Admin

 <aside class="notice">
 You must replace `ACCESS_TOKEN` with your API request.